httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. If the structure is a dictionary, let output_string be the result of Serializing a Dictionary ({{ser-dictionary}}).
 2. Else if the structure is a parameterized list, let output_string be the result of Serializing a Parameterized List ({{ser-param-list}}).
-3. Else if the structure is a list of lists, let output_string be the result of Serializing a List of Lists ({ser-listlist}).
 4. Else if the structure is a list, let output_string be the result of Serializing a List {{ser-list}}.
 5. Else if the structure is an item, let output_string be the result of Serializing an Item ({{ser-item}}).
 6. Else, fail serialisation.